Fidelity Learning Center

 Foreign investments involve greater risks than U.S. investments, including political and economic risks and the risk of currency fluctuations, all of which may be magnified in emerging markets.

 Stock markets, especially foreign markets, are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
 Sector funds can be more volatile because of their narrow concentration in a specific industry.

-Fidelity's Active Trader Pro PlatformsSM is available to customers trading 36 times or more in a rolling twelve-month period; customers who trade 120 times or more have access to Recognia anticipated events and Elliott Wave analysis.
+Active Trader Pro PlatformsSM is available to customers trading 36 times or more in a rolling 12-month period.

 There are risks associated with investing in a public offering, including unproven management, and established companies that may have substantial debt.
 As such, they may not be appropriate for every investor.
 Customers should read the offering prospectus carefully, and make their own determination of whether an investment in the offering is consistent with their investment objectives, financial situation, and risk tolerance.